pimeleon/build-pimeleon/docs/getting-started/index.md

 ✅ You've successfully built a custom Raspberry Pi router image!
 ✅ You know how to flash it to an SD card
-✅ You can access your Pi Router via SSH
+✅ You can access your Pimeleon via SSH

 Now explore the guides to customize and optimize your builds!